kasterma/drlnd-collab-compet/README.md

 - This yields a single score for each episode.

 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

+# Training results

+The saved weights and scores of the successful training run are in the `data` directory.

+# Code

+All the code other than the driver `train.py` and ad hoc plot code `evaluate.py` is in the collabcompet directory.
+The logging configuration is in `logging.yaml` and the training and network configuration is in `config.yaml`.